Skip to content

 print(response.result)

-Daytona SDK provides an option to start, stop, and manage background process sessions in Sandboxes.
-You can run long-running commands, monitor process status, and list all running processes.
+Daytona provides methods to manage background process sessions in sandboxes.
+You can create sessions, execute commands, monitor status, and manage long-running processes.

 # Check session's executed commands